dustlang/rust/src/bootstrap/README.md

 corresponding `Cargo.toml`.
 All tools are compiled with Cargo (currently having independent `Cargo.lock` files) and do not currently explicitly depend on the compiler or standard library.
-Compiling each tool is sequenced after the appropriate libstd/libtest/librustc compile above.
+Compiling each tool is sequenced after the appropriate libstd/libtest/libdustc compile above.

-## Extending rustbuild
+## Extending dustbuild

-So you'd like to add a feature to the rustbuild build system or just fix a bug.
+So you'd like to add a feature to the dustbuild build system or just fix a bug.
 Great!
-One of the major motivational factors for moving away from `make` is that Rust is in theory much easier to read, modify, and write.
+One of the major motivational factors for moving away from `make` is that Dust is in theory much easier to read, modify, and write.
 If you find anything excessively confusing, please open an issue on this and we'll try to get it documented or simplified pronto.

-First up, you'll probably want to read over the documentation above as that'll give you a high level overview of what rustbuild is doing.
+First up, you'll probably want to read over the documentation above as that'll give you a high level overview of what dustbuild is doing.
 You also probably want to play around a bit yourself by just getting it up and running before you dive too much into the actual build system itself.

-After that, each module in rustbuild should have enough documentation to keep you up and running.
+After that, each module in dustbuild should have enough documentation to keep you up and running.
 Some general areas that you may be interested in modifying
 are: